sb-mig/sb-mig/README.md

 Options:
-  -V, --version                                               output the version number -h, --help                                                  output usage information
-    * -M, --migrate <component-name>                              Migrate single component using schema
-    * -S, --sync                                                  Sync all component from schema -a, --all-components                                        Get all components -c, --component <component-name>                            Get single component by name -q, --all-presets                                           Get all presets
+  -V, --version                                               output the version number -s, --sync                                                  Sync provided components from schema with -S, --sync-all                                              Sync all components from schema with -g, --all-components-groups                                 Get all component groups -c, --components-group <components-group-name>              Get single components group by name -a, --all-components                                        Get all components -c, --component <component-name>                            Get single component by name -q, --all-presets                                           Get all presets